 If the office you work in is a noisy place with a host of distractions, consider working remotely.
 Working from home isn’t an option here, too.
-If you can afford it, it’s best to have a private office.
+If you can afford, it’s best to have a private office.
 Decline calls and meetings that are just stealing your time.

 6. Consider feedback loops

 With a super tight schedule, Elon Musk tries to use his time to the limit.
 Elon Musk often works in various locations but this doesn’t prevent him from working productively.
 Feedback loops are helpful at times.
 They make you overthink the things that you’ve done but believe you could do them better.
 Questioning yourself is a great trait, but don’t overdo it.
 The last thing you want to do is to spend too much time dwelling on the mistakes of the past.